 What is a solar charge controller?

 A solar charge controller is a regulator for your solar battery that prevents it from overcharging.
 Batteries are rated for voltage capacity, and exceeding that voltage can lead to permanent battery damage and loss of functionality over time.
-Solar charge controllers act as a gate to your battery storage system, making sure damage doesn’t occur from overloading it.
+Solar charge controllers act as a gateway to your battery storage system, making sure damage doesn’t occur from overloading it.

-Types of solar charge controllers: PWM and MPPT
+Types of solar charge controllers

-Pulse Width Modulation (PWM) solar charge controllers
+Pulse Width Modulation solar charge controllers

 PWM solar charge controllers are the standard type of charge controller available to solar shoppers.
-They are simpler than MPPT controllers, and thus generally less expensive.
+They are simpler than MPPT controllers, and generally less expensive.
 PWM controllers work by slowly reducing the amount of power going into your battery as it approaches capacity.
 When your battery is full, PWM controllers maintain a state of “trickle”, which means they supply a tiny amount of power constantly to keep the battery topped off.

 With a PWM controller, your solar panel system and your home battery need to have matching voltages.
 In larger solar panel systems designed to power your whole home, panel and battery voltage aren’t typically the same.
 As a result, PWM controllers are more suited for small DIY solar systems with a couple of low voltage panels and a small battery.

-Maximum Power Point Tracking (MPPT) solar charge controllers
+Maximum Power Point Tracking solar charge controllers

 MPPT solar charge controllers are a more expensive and complex charge controller option.
 They provide the same switch-like protection that a PWM controller does, and will reduce the power flowing to your home battery as it nears capacity.